scipy-conference/scipy_proceedings/papers/00_greenfield/00_greenfield.rst

 ......................

 - Suitable as an archival format:
-   - Old versions continue to be supported by libraries
+   - Old versions continue to be supported by libraries.
    - Format is sufficiently transparent (e.g., not requiring extensive documentation to decode) for the fundamental set of capabilities.
    - Metadata is easily viewed without library.